 With limited time, volunteer resources, and general manpower, conducting an effective Point in Time count is crucial under such demanding conditions.
 Traditionally, agencies armed volunteers with pencils and paper surveys and assigned them to regions in their jurisdiction.
-Recently, more CoCs and organizations doing a census of their homeless populations have turned to digital PIT counts.
+Recently, more CoCs and organizations doing a census of their homeless populations have turned to using mobile applications to conduct their PIT counts.

 Get a jumpstart on planning your PIT count to maximize the time and manpower you have!
 Here are some tips for organizing an effective PIT count:

 - Recruit volunteers early and often.

 - Manage your volunteer counters with Smart Assignment, a tool in Outreach Grid

 - Use legacy information about regions in your city or county to assign the appropriate number of volunteers to canvas popular areas

 - Track how long each survey typically takes to continuously improve your PIT count for the following year

 - Keep them simple!
 The simpler the survey, the cleaner the data.